-- Changes in the net market value of investments relating to unrealised profits/losses during the year. - Realised profit/losses relating to the sale of investments during the year.
+- Changes in the net market value of investments are recognised as unrealised profits/losses during the year. - Realised profit/losses are recognised upon the sale of investments during the year.

 Fund account - expense items

 d) Benefits payable

 Pensions and lump-sum benefits payable include those known to be due at the end of the financial year.
 Any amounts due but unpaid are disclosed in the Net Assets Statement as current liabilities.